steffenkk/CustomerRestService/README.md

 # CustomerRestService
-A RESTful Webservice, made with springframework, to work as an information provider for customer data from a DWH.
+A RESTful Webservice, made with springframework, to work as an information provider for CUSTOMER data from a DWH.

 ### Getting Started
 TODO: Add Information